Only students enrolled in the MSc Crisis and Security Management can take this course.

 This course consists of seven lectures, including guest lectures, workgroups and general debates.

 Total study load 140 hours:

 119 Self-study hours: reading, preparing lectures, assignments, etc.

-The calculated grade of the assignments must be at least 5.50 in order to pass the course.
+The final, calculated grade needs to be at least 5,50 in order to pass the course.

-The corresponding Brightspace course will become available one week prior to the first seminar.
+The corresponding Blackboard course will be available one week prior to the first lecture.